AdobeDocs/experience-platform.en/help/hygiene/ui/record-deletes.md

 ---
 title: Delete Records
 description: Learn how to delete records in the Adobe Experience Platform UI.
-exl-id: 5303905a-9005-483e-9980-f23b3b11b1d9
-hide: true
-hidefromtoc: true
 ---
-# Delete records
+# Delete records (limited release) {#record-delete}

 The [[!UICONTROL Data Hygiene] workspace](./overview.md) in the Adobe Experience Platform UI allows you to delete records that are participating in Identity Service and Real-Time Customer Profile.
 These records can be tied to individual consumers or any other entity that is included in the identity graph.

 >[!IMPORTANT]
 >
->Record delete requests are only available for organizations that have purchased **Adobe Healthcare Shield**.
+>The Record Delete feature is currently available in a **limited release only** and is not available to all customers.
 >
 >
->Record deletes are meant to be used for data cleansing, removing anonymous data, or data minimization.
+>Record deletions are meant to be used for data cleansing, removing anonymous data, or data minimization.
 They are **not** to be used for data subject rights requests (compliance) as pertaining to privacy regulations like the General Data Protection Regulation (GDPR).
 For all compliance use cases, use [Adobe Experience Platform Privacy Service](../../privacy-service/home.md) instead.

-## Prerequisites
+## Prerequisites {#prerequisites}

 Deleting records requires a working understanding of how identity fields function in Experience Platform.
 Specifically, you must know the primary identity values of the entities whose records you want to delete, depending on the dataset (or datasets) you are deleting them from.